Stuycs-K/final-project-3-sohele-chend/PRESENTATION.md

 // After obfuscation
 function _0x4b81(_0x2ee7a, _0x2ee7b) {
   var _0x4b81a = false;
-  if (_0x4b81a) {
+  // false because the above variable is already set to false and will circumvent this route if (_0x4b81a) {
     console.log("This is a false path");
   } else {